HuseinKhorakiwala/customer_360/README.md

-# customer_360
+Customer 360 Data Aggregation Platform
-Customer 360 Platform Built a FastAPI-based ETL system to aggregate, clean, and serve customer data from multiple sources via PostgreSQL with full CRUD support.
+A unified data platform that aggregates and normalizes customer information from multiple sources (CSV, JSON, etc.), stores the cleaned data in a PostgreSQL database, and exposes a FastAPI-based CRUD API for seamless access and management.
+Designed for data engineers, this project demonstrates robust ETL workflows, data quality standardization, and RESTful microservice architecture—laying the foundation for customer analytics, segmentation, and personalization use cases.